 When implementing across compute nodes, the configuration is simpler will be simpler than in this example because the need to segregate the federates and brokers is only a function of IP address where HELICS can use the default port number on each compute node.
 To get this example to run on a single computer, the hierarchy must be implemented through the use of specific port numbers for specific brokers.

-When running across multiple compute nodes, the relevant portion of the HELICS runner files would look like this:
+When running across multiple compute nodes, the relevant portion of the helics_cli runner files would look like this: broker_hierarchy_runner_A.json broker_hierarchy_runner_B.json and broker_hierarchy_runner_C.json

-broker_hierarchy_runner_A.json
+'''

 "exec": "helics_broker --loglevel=7 --timeout='10s' ",

+'''